wandb/terraform-google-wandb/examples/public-dns-with-cloud-dns/README.md

 - This will output a plan of all the resources to be created by terraform in your GCP account
 - The terminal prompts to enter `yes`, if you intend to continue
 - Once you input `yes` the terraform creation process begins
+- It takes ~10 minutes to create all the resources